didrikolofsson/rmappet/README.md

 # rmappet

+## Description

-Nextflow pipeline for performing parallel alternative splicing analysis using rMATS and Whippet and then overlapping the results for added confidence
+**rmappet** is a nextflow pipeline for performing parallel alternative splicing analysis using rMATS and Whippet followed by overlapping of the significant alternative splicing events reported by each tool.